Yejashi/obsidianNotes/Research/LLVM/Clang/Preprocessor.md

 #### Understanding Token
 The Token class is the representation of a single token, either from the source code or a virtual one that served a special purpose

+For the Token class, there are two things we want to highlight here, as follows:
+1. **Token kind** tells you what this token is.A
+2. **Identifier** represents both language keywords and arbitrary frontend tokens (a function name, for example).
+Clang's preprocessor used a dedicated IdentifierInfo class to carry extra identifier information, which we're going to cover later in this section.